liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Petra: \[Saying it like this, I have heard enough of it.\]

-Musica: \[This just proves that a lot of people have the same idea.
+Musica: \[This just proves that a lotta people have the same idea.
-There's no point in a candidate becoming the country's king if so many people turn their backs on them.\]
+There's no point in a candidate becomin' the country's king if so many people turn their backs on 'em.\]

 Petra: \[But even if it is like that――\]